 I would really recommend taking some Japanese classes to help you prepare.
 These classes are vital to learn things such as grammar, appropriate usage, verb forms and so on.
 These are things you simply cannot learn having a few beers down the local izakaya with your Japanese friends.

-If you can’t afford to go to a language school, don’t worry as all around Japan, many ward offices and local community centres offer Japanese classes taught by volunteers.
+If you can’t afford to go to a Japanese language school, don’t worry as all around Japan, many ward offices and local community centres offer Japanese classes taught by volunteers.
 These classes are very cheap, or sometimes even free to residents of that particular ward.
 Be sure to go and check out your local ward office and see what’s available.

 Japanese is not easy, but with a bit of hard work and lots of determination, we can do it.
 If anyone has any questions about preparing for the JLPT or learning Japanese in general please be sure to leave a comment and I’ll do my best to offer any advice I can.